 - 2 minutes to read

-Special modules, handlers and options that support control functionality are included in the installation.
-Some must be registered in a web application's Web.Config file for DevExpress controls to work properly; others are optionally registered to provide additional features.
+DevExpress provides special modules, handlers and options that support DevExpress control functionality.
+Some must be registered in a web application's Web.Config file for DevExpress controls to work properly; others can be optionally registered to provide extended capabilities.

 ASPxHttpHandlerModule requires registration as a module to support base DevExpress control functionality.
-It is automatically registered in system.web/httpModules and system.webServer/modules sections when you add a DevExpress control to a page or create an application via the Template Gallery.
-You can also register a module manually, if required (e.g., when you create controls programmatically instead of at design time).
+It is automatically registered in system.web/httpModules and system.webServer/modules sections when you place a DevExpress control on a page, or create an application with the Template Gallery.
+You can also register the module manually, if required (e.g., when you create controls programmatically instead of at design time).

-If an application includes ASPxUploadControl, you must register ASPxUploadProgressHttpHandler to correctly process the upload.
-If you add ASPxUploadControl to a form in Design view or create an application via the Template Gallery, the handler is automatically registered within the web project's Web.Config file.
+If the application includes ASPxUploadControl, you must register ASPxUploadProgressHttpHandler to correctly process the upload.
+The handler is automatically registered within a web project's Web.Config file when you add ASPxUploadControl to a form in Design view or create an application with the Template Gallery.

 See the ASPxUploadProgressHttpHandler topic for details.